neidlinger/neidlinger.github.io/project3.md

 ## Project description

-This program takes mutiple html files and from there parses them to check if they are balanced tag wise or not.
+This program takes multiple html files and from there parses them to check if they are balanced tag wise or not.
 It also tracks how many webpages you can visit from the main webpage given.
-It also parses the webpages linked/visted as well.
+It also parses the webpages linked/visited as well.

 ## How to compiles / run the program